a-monroy99/text-editor1/README.md

 ## Description

-This Text Editor app is an installable web-app that you can use without internet connection.
+This Text Editor app is an installable web-app that you can use without internet connection and use for note-taking.

 ## Installation